 Deathfestival Specials

 “Specials” are offers at the Death Festival that take place alongside the workshops.
-Special experiences, consultations, talks.
+Special experiences, consultations, ceremonies.
 Just see what suits you best!

-Preparing your Death // Molding Feelings // Final Gesture // Grief Conversations // Audio Journey // Video Interviews // Talks about Pregnancy Loss
+Ball of Souls // Happy Skulls // Preparing your Death // Molding Feelings // Final Gesture // NADA Ear Acupuncture // Grief Conversations // Audio Journey // Video Interviews // Talking about Sexuality // Talks about Pregnancy Loss // Pop-Up-Praxis

 Preparing your Death with ‘Instant-Die’: an Experiential Space for Letting Go